Noise-Aware Quantum Amplitude Estimation: Noise-Aware QAE: Theory

-Next we let $\alpha_m = \sin^2 \left( (2m+1) \theta \right) $ be the amplitude of the qubit after $m$ Grover iterates, and let $N_m$ be the number of shots of this circuit.
-There are various ways in which the measurement outcomes for all of the different values of $m$ can be combined to infer $\theta$ (and hence $a$), and so to keep things general here we simply assume that the objective is to use the $N_m$ shots to provide a point estimate of $\alpha_m$, which we denote $\hat{\alpha}_m$.
-It is worth noting that this assumption, whilst simplistic, is likely to be sufficient to give a good guideline for how to increase the number of shots with $m$, certainly in the context of other assumptions that have already been made.
-We use the maximum likelihood estimate of $\alpha_m$ , which is simply the mean of the $N_m$ samples, and using a Gaussian approximation of the binomial distribution, we get that our estimate of the amplitude is normally distributed according to:
+Next, we let $\alpha_m = \sin^2 \left( (2m+1) \theta \right) $ be the amplitude of the qubit after $m$ Grover iterates, and let $N_m$ be the number of shots of this circuit.
+There are various ways in which the measurement outcomes for all of the different values of $m$ can be combined to infer $\theta$ (and hence $a$), and therefore, to keep things general, here, we simply assume that the objective is to use the $N_m$ shots to provide a point estimate of $\alpha_m$, which we denote $\hat{\alpha}_m$.
+Taking this approach allows us to determine the increase in the number of shots [i.e., \eqref{algeq1}] to counteract the noise, and the numerical results in Section~\ref{nares} show that it does indeed yield performance improvements.
+We use the maximum likelihood estimate of $\alpha_m$, which is simply the mean of the $N_m$ samples; using a Gaussian approximation of the binomial distribution, we get that our estimate of the amplitude is normally distributed according to

-where $\tilde{\sigma}^2 \leq 1/(4N_m)$, using the fact that a Bernoulli random variable has variance at most one quarter.
-However, when the mean of a Gaussian is itself normally distributed, it is easy to express the resultant distribution,
+where $\tilde{\sigma}^2 \leq 1/(4N_m)$ using the fact that a Bernoulli random variable has variance at most one quarter.
+However, when the mean of a Gaussian is itself normally distributed, it is easy to express the resultant distribution It is worth further remarking that the sum in \eqref{aen10} can be thought of as further loop of summation of the errors, $\epsilon$, associated with each Grover iterate, [as in \eqref{eqn30}] and hence ``compounds'' the use of the CLT, making the assumption of Gaussianity more plausible when the underlying noise model is used in this way.